zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 Several vibration-driven prototypes were explored and compared.

-These prototypes uses ERM or LRA motors and are shown in the following Figure:
+These prototypes were 3D-designed and printed and uses ERM or LRA motors (shown in the following Figure).

 ![Vibration Prototypes](media/vibration_models.jpg)